-This National Traveling Train Show tours all across America and stops in Shakopee, Minnesota, at the Canterbury Downs facility, October 28 and 29 in 2023.
+This National Traveling Train Show tours all across America and stops in Shakopee, Minnesota, at the Canterbury Downs facility, in October every year.
 Well attended with vendors and layouts.
 This particular photo highlights a wooden double helix built by MGRS member Jim Shaver of Mound, MN used in 2021.

 Randolph, MN is a small town about 25 miles south of the Twin Cities with much railroad history.
 The K-12 school gymnasiums are filled in October with vendors and model train layouts.
 Profits from this show go to the new train history museum fund they opened in 2023.
 No show will be held in 2024 BUT will return on March 22&23, 2025.

 This fundraiser supports the Twin City Model Railroad Museum of St. Paul, MN and is an All Scale Vendor & Layout one day show held in the Education Building on the State Fairgrounds in St. Paul.
 Occurs twice a year, in May and September.